KaiBelmo/library-management-mvp/frontend/README.md

 ## End-to-End Testing

-This project uses Playwright for end-to-end testing, ensuring critical user flows work as expected.
+This project uses Playwright for end-to-end testing.
+For detailed testing information and architecture, see the [Composables Documentation](./app/composables/README.md#testing-considerations).

 ### Running Tests